sukolenvo/2024duCTF/solve/transmissions/index.md

     ```

-The only thing not mentioned before is I used `'` instead of `BELL` character because its not clear what that one means and
+The only thing not mentioned before is I used `'` instead of `BELL` character because its not clear what `BELL` means and
-single quote grammatically made sense.
+single quote grammatically makes sense.

 ## Epilogue